-The 1937 Palais de Chaillot in Paris is a must do for its spectacular view of the Eiffel Tower.
+Palais de Chaillot in Paris is a must do for its spectacular view of the Eiffel Tower.
 Walking across the gardens and the river to the Eiffel Tower is a classic.
-Palais de Chaillot also has first class architecture and maritime museums.
+Palais de Chaillot hosts first class architecture and maritime museums.
+Paris monuments.

-The walk from Palais de Chaillot to Eiffel Tower across the gardens and the Iena Seine bridge is a pleasant and scenic Paris walking tour.
+The walk from Palais de Chaillot to Eiffel Tower across the Trocadéro gardens and the Iéna Seine bridge is a scenic Paris walking tour.
 Details on Eiffel Tower walking tour.

 Palais de Chaillot also hosts two world class museums.

-Architecture lovers enjoy the Cite de l'architecture, a museum devoted to France's monuments.
+Architecture lovers enjoy the Cité de l'Architecture, a rich museum devoted to France's monuments, allowing a journey through space and time.
 Web site.
-Nice affordable cafe with a view (Cafe Carlu).
-The renovated Musee de l'Homme Anthropology Museum is also quite interesting.
+The Musée de l'Homme Anthropology Museum is also quite interesting.
 Web site.

-In Palais de Chaillot, The Maritime Museum, Musee de l'Homme and Cite de l'Architecture can be visited.
-The Cafe Carlu is open to all.
-Entrance by Cite de l'Architecture.
+In Palais de Chaillot, the Maritime Museum, Musée de l'Homme and Cité de l'Architecture can be visited.

 A former residence of Prince Roland Bonaparte and listed in the French “Monuments Historiques”, Shangri-La Hotel is a hotel palace located 500m away from du Place Trocadéro, across the Seine River and facing the Eiffel Tower.